6. Multiplicative Functionals#

 Note that as a special case, the cash-flow return on a unit date \(t\) cash-flow is:

-Define the proportional risk premium on the initial cash-flow return defined as:
+Define the proportional risk premium on the initial cash-flow return as:

 where the third term is minus the logarithm of the riskless cash-flow return for horizon \(t\).
-We scale by \(1/t\) to adjust for the investment horizon.
+To adjust for the investment horizon, we scale by \(1/t\).

-While this expression is reminiscent of a covariance measure, it is not literally in this mathematical form because we are working with proportional measures of risk compensation for positive payoffs.
+This expression resembles a covariance, but it differs from a covariance because we are working with proportional measures of risk compensation for positive payoffs.

 We also investigate the limiting behavior of one-period holding period returns.
-The empirical asset pricing literature has explored these returns starting with [van Binsbergen et al., 2012].
+An empirical asset pricing literature has explored these returns starting with [van Binsbergen et al., 2012].
 See [Golez and Jackwerth, 2024] for a recent update of this evidence.
-Using the factorization of \(SG\):
+Use the factorization of \(SG\) to get

-While the eigenvalue and eigenfunction adjustments come from studying \(SG\) instead of \(S\), we also now inherit a stochastic growth term: \(G_1/G_0\).
-By multiplying this return by \(S_1/S_0\) we obtain \(N_1^{sg}\), which is the date one martingale increment for \(SG\).
+The eigenvalue and eigenfunction adjustments come from studying \(SG\) instead of \(S\); we also n inherit a stochastic growth term \(G_1/G_0\).
+By multiplying this return by \(S_1/S_0\) we obtain \(N_1^{sg}\), the date one martingale increment for \(SG\).
 The one-period pricing relation for the cash-flow holding-period return follows immediately.

-Finally, suppose that \(L^s = 1.\) In other words, the martingale component of the stochastic discount factor process is degenerate.
-Then \(SG\) inherits the martingale component of \(G\) implying that
+Finally, suppose that \(L^s = 1\) so that the martingale component of the stochastic discount factor process is degenerate.
+Then \(SG\) inherits the martingale component of \(G\), implying that

 6.9.1.
 Subjective beliefs in the absence of long-term risk#

-Suppose that we have direct data on the pricing of one-period contingent claims.
-Then the one-period operator, \({\mathbb M},\) could be inferred from data.
-Recall that we represent this operator using a baseline specification of the one-period transition probabilities.
-Rational expectations models take these transition probabilities to be same as those used by investors.
+Suppose that we have data on prices of one-period state-contingent claims.
+We can use these data to infer the one-period operator, \({\mathbb M}.\) Recall that we represent this operator using a baseline specification of the one-period transition probabilities.
+One possibility is that the one-period baseline transition probabilities agree with the data generation.
+Rational expectations models equate transition probabilities to those used by investors.
 Suppose instead that

-we endow investor with subjective beliefs that are possibly distinct from rational expectations;
+we endow investors with subjective beliefs that can differ from the baseline specification;

-investors do think there are permanent shocks in the macroeconomy;
+investors think there are no permanent macroeconomic shocks;

-investors do not have risk-based preferences that induce a multiplicative martingale in the cumulative stochastic discount factor process.
+investors don’t have risk-based preferences that can induce a multiplicative martingale in a cumulative stochastic discount factor process.[1]

-The third restriction is violated by recursive utility models of investor preference that we will analyze in a subsequent chapter.
-See discussions in [Alvarez and Jermann, 2005], [Hansen and Scheinkman, 2009], and [Borovička et al., 2016].
-Under these circumstances, we could identify the \(L^s\) as the likelihood ratio for investor beliefs relative to the baseline probability distribution.
-Thus the implied martingale component in the cumulative stochastic discount factor identifies the subjective beliefs of investors.
+Under these three restrictions, we could identify the \(L^s\) as the likelihood ratio for investor beliefs relative to the baseline probability distribution.
+Thus, the implied martingale component in the cumulative stochastic discount factor identifies the subjective beliefs of investors.
 Using this change of measure, the limiting long-term risk compensations derived in the previous section are zero.
-These assumptions allow for what is called the “Ross recovery” of investor beliefs.
-This is entirely consistent with the formal analysis in [Ross, 2015], although Ross’s derives and motivates his result somewhat differently.
+These assumptions allow for the “Ross recovery” of investor beliefs.[2]

 6.9.2.
-Bounding the martingale increment with limited asset market data#
+Restricting the martingale increment with limited asset market data#

-As an entirely different approach, suppose we maintain rational expectations by endowing investors with knowledge of the data generating process.
+Suppose instead that we assume rational expectations by endowing investors with knowledge of the data generating process.
 With limited asset market data we cannot identify the martingale component to cumulative stochastic discount factor process without additional model restrictions.
-We can, however, obtain potentially valuable bounds on the martingale increment.
-In contrast to [Alvarez and Jermann, 2005], we use the increment as a device to represent conditional probabilities instead of a just random variable.
-We know that the implied martingale, as a stochastic process, has some unusual behavior while the implied probability measure can be well behaved.
+We can, however, obtain potentially useful bounds on the martingale increment.
+We know that as a stochastic process the implied martingale has some peculiar behavior, but t nevertheless hat the implied probability measure can be well behaved.
+Consequently, in contrast to [Alvarez and Jermann, 2005], we use the increment as a device to represent conditional probabilities instead of just as a random variable.

 There is a substantial literature on divergence measures for probability densities.
-Relative entropy, which we mentioned previously is one such example.
+Relative entropy is an important example.
 More generally, consider a convex function \(\phi\) that is zero when evaluated at one.
 The function \(n\log n\) and \(-\log n\) are examples of such functions.
-An implication of Jensen’s inequality is that
+Jensen’s inequality implies that

-and equal to zero when \(N_1\) is one provided that \(N_1\) is a multiplicative martingale increment (has conditional expectation one).
-This gives rise to a family of \(\phi\) divergences used to assess departures from baseline probabilities.
-Relative entropy, \(\phi(n) = n \log n\) is an example that is particularly tractable and has been used a variety of fields.
-The use of \(n \log n\) and \(- \log n\) have interpretations as expected log-likelihood ratios.
+and equal to zero when \(N_1\) is one, provided that \(N_1\) is a multiplicative martingale increment (has conditional expectation one).
+This gives rise to a family of \(\phi\) divergences that can be used to assess departures from baseline probabilities.
+Relative entropy, \(\phi(n) = n \log n\) is an example that is particularly tractable and has been used often.
+Both \(n \log n\) and \(- \log n\) can be interpreted as expected log-likelihood ratios.

 Minimum divergence Problem